pytorch/tutorials/prototype_source/pt2e_quant_ptq_static_x86_inductor.rst

         # )

-Now, we will have the FX Module to be quantized.
+Next, we will have the FX Module to be quantized.

 2. Apply Quantization
 ----------------------------